-Be inspired and entertained at a celebration of history and heritage in the heart of Chelsea
+Join us for a celebration of history from the heart of Chelsea

-The festival’s co-founders – the National Army Museum, Royal Hospital Chelsea and Chelsea Physic Garden – host a packed programme of talks, workshops, guided walks, music and family fun.
+The festival’s co-founders – the National Army Museum, Royal Hospital Chelsea and Chelsea Physic Garden – are proud to host a diverse programme of talks from world-class speakers, authors, thinkers and historians.

 We’re looking forward to welcoming as many as possible to the festival either digitally or in our venues.
 The pandemic may change the way we can bring the festival to people, but it’s also making us more aware of our history.
 There has never been a more important time for us to gather and reflect on who we are.

 This year we have a range of digital and live events to reflect, inspire and entertain

 With an impressive range of speakers, we will show you history in all its variety.

 The world-renowned human rights lawyer and author Philippe Sands will be joining us to discuss his new book on the Ratline.
 These were infamous escape routes used by Nazis and other fascists fleeing Europe in the aftermath of the Second World War.

 We will delve into the natural world by looking at the healing power of gardening with Sue Stuart Smith and unknown world of fungi with Merlin Sheldrake.

 Valerie Hansen demonstrates that the world was a globalised and connected place in the year 1000, and Laura Spinney reminds us that this is by no means the first global pandemic as she examines the Spanish Flu of 1918.